marcoguastalli/my_python/app_prices/README.md

 SELECT amount, source, instrument, created from prices order by source, instrument, created ASC -- select all variation select * from variation order by created asc
+-- select WARN variation
+select *
+  from variation
+ where variation >= 1
+    or variation <= -1
+ order by created asc